SNAPSHOT-India stocks, bonds, rupee, swap, call at 0805 GMT

 -------------------------------------

-The benchmark five-year swap rate steady at 7.48 percent, while the one-year rate down 4 bps lower at 7.98 percent.
+The benchmark five-year swap rate 4 basis points lower at 7.67 percent, while the one-year rate falls 1 bp at 8.34 percent.

 CALL MONEY